omchu/bimm143_github/class06/class06.md

 ## R Functions

-In this session you will work through the process of developing your own function for calculating average grades for fictional students in a fictional class.
+In this session, you will work through the process of developing your own function for calculating average grades for fictional students in a fictional class.

 We will start with a simplified version of the problem.
 Grade some